victorzhang428/Elastic/README.md

 }

 ```
-So when search by this, there will be no hit.
+So when search by cntr_no keyword, there will be no result.
 ```markdown
 POST /containers2/_search
 {